grz0zrg/fas/README.md

 FAS should also be compiled with Faust which may provide high quality / performance algorithms, using a huge number of generators and effects may vastly affect memory requirements however.

-A fast and reliable Gigabit connection is recommended in order to process frames data from the network correctly.
+A fast, reliable, low latency Gigabit connection is recommended.

-Whole bank height RGBA data for each used instruments is sent as-is by clients and this data is transformed when received so there may be lots of data to transfer, this is by design to not add additional processing on the client side, it is recommended to use gzip compression to reduce data size. (command-line parameter) Maybe the transform should happen on the client side to get rid of heavy bandwidth requirements...
+Whole bank height RGBA data for each used instruments is sent as-is by the client and this data is transformed when received so there may be lots of data to transfer, this is by design to not add additional processing on the client side, it is recommended to use gzip compression to reduce data size. (command-line parameter) Maybe the transform should happen on the client side to get rid of heavy bandwidth requirements...

-Poor network transfer rate limit the number of instruments / the frequency resolution (frame height) / number of events to process per seconds, a Gigabit connection is good enough for most usage, for example with a theorical data rate limit of 125MB/s and without packets compression (`deflate` argument) it would allow a configuration of 8 instruments with 1000px height slices float data at 60 fps without issues and beyond that (2000px / 240fps or 16 instruments / 1000 / 240fps), 8-bit data could also be used to go beyond that limit through Gigabit.
+Poor network transfer rate limit the number of instruments / the frequency resolution (frame height) / number of events to process per seconds, a Gigabit connection is good enough for most usage, for example with a theorical data rate limit of 125MB/s and without packets compression (`deflate` argument) it allow a configuration of 8 instruments with 1000px height slices float data at 60 fps without issues and beyond that (2000px / 240fps or 16 instruments / 1000 / 240fps), 8-bit data could also be used to go beyond that limit through Gigabit.
 This can go further with packets compression at the price of processing time.

+Poor network latency may heavily limit the events rate especially if it is not on the same machine, can be solved by reducing data size or reducing amount of instruments / frame height / fps.

 #### Raspberry PI